Find a Play Therapist

 Join our growing network of Play Therapists and enjoy benefits including the PD events we offer.

-Applying for APPTA Membership
+Applying for APPTA Membership and Renewals

-2021 Membership – Important Renewal Notice
+2025 Membership: Important Renewal Notice

 Membership Fees